Effective date: 18 December 2018

 How we share your personal information

 Your personal data will be used only for specific client work and for research in the public interest.
 The data we share with our NHS clients will not be identifiable unless specifically requested to do so by the data controller.
-HES and SUS PbR data provided to us by NHS Digital will always be shared in an aggregated format, and never in a form that could be identifiable.
-Indeed, in most cases, we will share aggregated analysis with its NHS clients in presentations, reports or cloud-based visualisation tools, in full compliance with the small numbers guidance in the HES Analysis Guide.
+Data provided to us by NHS England will always be shared in an aggregated format, and never in a form that could be identifiable.
+Indeed, in most cases, we will share aggregated analysis with its NHS clients in presentations, reports or cloud-based visualisation tools, in full compliance with the small numbers guidance in the HES Analysis Guide and ONS statistical disclosure principles.
 In general, all outputs can be grouped into one of several categories detailed below:

 Where we process your personal information

-The patient data we receive from NHS Digital and from other NHS organisations is only ever processed in the UK.
+The patient data we receive from NHS England is only ever processed in the UK.
 We never send or process your personal data outside of the UK.

 How long we keep your personal information

-When acting as a data controller, we only keep the historical HES and SUS PbR data in our data warehouse for as long as our agreement with NHS Digital exists.
+When acting as a data controller, we only keep the historical data in our data warehouse for as long as our agreement with NHS England exists.
 When acting as a data processor, we keep pseudonymised data provided to us by our NHS clients for a maximum of 5 months after the end of our contract of work.

 How to contact us

-If you have any query about your personal information rights then please contact our Information Governance lead, Jo Andrews, on [email protected], call us on +44 (0)20 3770 7535, or write to us at CF, 4th Floor, Henry Wood House, 2 Riding Street, Marylebone, London, W1W 7FA
+If you have any query about your personal information rights then please contact our Information Governance lead, Kevin Atkin, on [email protected], call us on +44 (0)20 3770 7535, or write to us at CF, 12th Floor, 1 Lyric Square, Hammersmith, London, W6 0NB.

 How to complain